In A Blaze Of Power...

 - Fish out of Water: Ray, due to being isolated from the outside world for most of his life.

 - Flying Firepower: The Ray possesses flight and light-based energy powers and beams.
-Pre-Flashpoint, his power level had no cap; at certain points (Zero Hour! being a notable example), he'd absorbed a pretty big share of ALL THE ENERGY IN THE UNIVERSE.
+Pre-Flashpoint, his power level had no cap; at certain points (Zero Hour: Crisis in Time! being a notable example), he'd absorbed a pretty big share of ALL THE ENERGY IN THE UNIVERSE.
 This, coupled with the fact that he could move (and, thanks to a writer change, react) at the speed of light, instantly heal from all damage, shrink, cast illusions, and turn invisible, is probably why most writers either didn't bother to use him or picked three or four of his powers out of a hat and limited him to those.

 - Freudian Excuse: Happy, who had Ray raised as he did in part because he was afraid that otherwise he'd end up like his first son Joshua and start developmentally regressing.